We scout out the best new restaurants and menus in Singapore for 2023 so you’ll always be in-the-know. Bookmark this page for regular updates!

 Marguerite, #01-09, Flower Dome, Gardens by the Bay, 18 Marina Gardens Drive, Singapore 018953

-Best new restaurants in Singapore: February 2023
+Best new restaurants and menus in Singapore: February 2023

 Hidden on a street teeming with durian stalls, bak kut teh joints, hawker spots and cafes, Fleurette stands out with its minimalist, enigmatic entrance.
 The restaurant has a quiet allure, drawing you in with its warm, dark woods and raw brick walls that extend to the interior.
 It’s helmed by chef Tariq Helou, who’s relaxed and personable behind the open kitchen counter.
 The 28-year-old is of Japanese, Chinese-Singaporean and Lebanese descent, but it’s his Japanese background that holds the biggest influence on his food at Fleurette.